noe-protocol/noe-gate/README.md

 runtimes is brittle if those values are allowed into canonical hashed commitments.

-For that reason, Noe requires an **integer-only contract** for normative decision inputs and certificate commitments.
+For that reason, Noe Kernel requires an **integer-only contract** for normative decision inputs and certificate commitments.
 Floating-point values may exist in richer upstream context, but they must be quantized before projection into `C_safe`.